-One of the sure fire signs that you have become an adult is that you have spent the best part of your day on hold to one or more various departments withing the HMRC.
-It doesn’t matter whether you are in receipt of benefits, self employed or living off a pension at some point, probably more than once, you will find yourself with no choice but to pick up that phone and make the call because you need answers or support.
+One of the sure fire signs that you have become an adult is that you have spent the best part of your day on hold to one or more various departments within the HMRC.
+It doesn’t matter whether you are in receipt of benefits, self employed, or living off a pension, at some point, probably more than once, you will find yourself with no choice but to pick up that phone and make the call because you need answers or support.

 Anyway after figuring out these issues I went a long time without having to make those dreaded calls again, that is until January this year when I went self employed full time.
 This meant I had to register with them, fill in details online, which required every bit of personal information excluding my dress size, and try and figure out what needed to be done when.
 At first I tried to use their website which has got better over the years but I still find it hard to understand on occasion and when I admitted defeat and knew I would need to ring up I then had to search for the numbers I needed, which seriously is easier said than done.
 Eventually I got through and was up and running with the hope I wouldn’t need to contact them ever again.